c4ffein/writings/s/tough-love-and-dale-carnegie/tough-love-and-dale-carnegie.md

 The more I go through life, the more I consider that it's not about the information but about how you're receiving it.
 It's about whether you are ready to ponder what you read.
 Would you do it because it seems logical, according to your current intellectual framework?
 Because there's some form of authority - whether by the sheer number of people considering these writings good, or a smaller, specific category of people who can acknowledge that this content is worth reading?

-What IS this book?
-For those who didn't read it:
-Each chapter is a collection of little stories by Dale Carnegie himself, or his direct contacts, or related historical events... all pointing towards the moral of the chapter.
+Each chapter of this book is a collection of little stories by Dale Carnegie himself, or his direct contacts, or related historical events... all pointing towards the moral of the chapter.

 Here is the list of chapters, which should give you a good idea of what the book contains: